Sitecore/developer-portal/data/markdown/pages/learn/getting-started/marketplace/hackerspace-workshop/index.md

 When you app started successfully you will it running under `http://localhost:3000`

+Test: Go back to the extension point where the app is registered and reload your app. the app should now show content.

 ### 5. Register MCP

 #### 5a. in VS Code